NotationCapital/Operating-Manual/README.md

 Notation is a community of people dedicated to helping one another succeed.
 This includes the founders of Notation portfolio companies, our advisors, LP’s, and our broader network.
 We have two full-time partners at the firm:

 [Alex Lines](https://twitter.com/alexlines) - Focuses on hard tech, infrastructure, and product at Notation.
-He is a software engineer and has been building products and companies in New York for over ten years, most recently at betaworks.
+He's a software engineer and has been building products and companies in New York for over ten years, most recently at betaworks.

 [Nicholas Chirls](https://twitter.com/nchirls) - Focuses on product, marketing, and capital raising at Notation.
 Previously, Nick was Head of Seed Investing at betaworks, and also led product for several internal betaworks projects as well as previous startups.

 Through our slack channel, email lists, events, and other places where we build community, we encourage every person in our network to participate.
-Over the past few years for example, this has led to a significant number of key hires, customers, and investor introductions.
-Notation is a diverse professional community that respects one another, but also, we find ways to actually enjoy each other’s company, and try to have some fun along the way :-)
+Over the past few years, for example, this has led to a significant number of key hires, customers, and investor introductions.
+Notation is a diverse professional community that respects one another, but we also find ways to enjoy each other’s company, and try to have some fun along the way :-)

 Our core limited partners and advisors include some really [amazing people](https://notation.vc/who-we-are/), who are more than willing to spend time with and help the Notation portfolio companies.
 We’ve also found that the Notation founders regularly find ways to help one another without our direct involvement, which we love because it shows that the community we’re building stands on its own.

 ## Notation In Practice

-We have raised two separate funds for Notation.
+We've raised two separate funds for Notation.
 Our first fund was an $8M proof of concept fund that we raised in 2015 to invest in 30 NYC based pre-seed stage companies.
 Our second fund is a $28M fund that we’re currently investing.
-Both funds include a combination of institutional and individual limited partners that are critical to the Notation community - [we’ve listed all of them publicly](https://notation.vc/who-we-are/), which we think is unique for a venture capital firm.
-In our current iteration, we prefer to lead or co-lead the first financing, which tends to be somewhere between $500k-$1M total.
-Our average initial check size is $400,000 and in exchange, we target approximately 10% ownership of the company.
-These numbers are on average and not one size fits all or hard rules.
+Both funds include a combination of institutional and individual limited partners that are critical to the Notation community - [we’ve listed all of them publicly](https://notation.vc/who-we-are/), which we think is unique for a venture capital firm. __In our current iteration, our average check size is $400k and we prefer to lead or co-lead the first financing, which tends to be about $500k-$1M total.__ These numbers are on average and not one size fits all or hard rules.

 __What does a “first-check” investor actually mean?__ To us, it means (1) working with founders at the true beginning of a company, in many cases simply an idea or potential market that has become an obsession.
 We love side projects, and there’s very little we’d consider “too early” to be potentially investable.
 It also means (2) a disciplined approach to running an early stage experiment in order to learn whether or not it makes sense to continue onwards.
 This is why we prefer founding teams who choose to raise capital thoughtfully and appreciate resource constraints, rather than simply raising as much money as possible from whoever will pay the highest price.